 Like any business-based pursuit, from brand storytelling right through to digital selling and beyond - with the visualization of your data, your efforts are only as effective as the strategy behind them.

 To structure your visualization efforts, create a logical narrative and drill down into the insights that matter the most.
-It’s important to set a clear-cut set of aims, objectives, and goals prior to building your management reports, graphs, charts, and additional visuals.
+It’s crucial to set a clear-cut set of aims, objectives, and goals prior to building your management reports, graphs, charts, and additional visuals.